GENI-NSF/geni-tools/README-omni.txt

  - Fix passing speaksfor and other options to createsliver, renewsliver (#377)
  - Add a 360 second timeout on AM and CH calls.
 Option `--ssltimeout` allows changing this. (#407)
+  - If Omni hangs talking to a server you believe is up, try specifying `--ssltimeout 0` to disable the timeout.
+Some servers cannot handle the timeout request.
+(See ticket #506)
  - Create any directories needed in the path to the agg_nick_cache (#383)
  - If using `--AggNickCacheName` and can't read/write to the specified file, omni should fall back to reading `agg_nick_cach.base` (#384)